emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: pieper93.html

+    Software caching, automatic algorithm blocking, and data overlays are different names for the same problem: compiler management of data movement throughout the memory hierarchy.
+Modern high-performance architectures often omit hardware support for moving data between levels of the memory hierarchy: iWarp does not include a data cache, and Cray supercomputers do not have virtual memory.
+These systems have effectively traded a more complicated programming model for performance by replacing a hardware-controlled memory hierarchy with a simple fast memory.
+    The simpler memories have less logic in the critical path, so the cycle time of the memories is improved.

+    For programs which fit in the resulting memory, the extra performance is great.
+Unfortunately, the driving force behind supercomputing today is a class of very large scientific problems, both in terms of computation time and in terms of the amount of data used.
+Many of these programs do not fit in the memory of the machines available.
+When architects trade hardware support for data migration to gain performance, control of the memory hierarchy is left to the programmer.
+Either the program size must be cut down to fit into the machine, or every loop which accesses more data than will fit into memory must be restructured by hand.
+    This thesis describes how a compiler can relieve the programmer of this burden, and automate data motion throughout the memory hierarchy without direct hardware support.

+    This works develops a model of how data is accessed within a nested loop by typical scientific programs.
+It describes techniques which can be used by compilers faced with the task of managing data motion.
+The concentration is on nested loops which process large data arrays using linear array subscripts.
+Because the array subscripts are linear functions of the loop indices and the loop indices form an integer lattice, linear algebra can be applied to solve many compilation problems.

+    The approach it to tile the iteration space of the loop nest.
+    Tiling allows the compiler to improve locality of reference.
+The tiling basis matrix is chosen from a set of candidate vectors which neatly divide the data set.
+The execution order of the tiles is selected to maximize locality between tiles.
+Finally, the tile sizes are chosen to minimize execution time.

+    The approach has been applied to several common scientific loop
+    nests: matrix-matrix multiplication, QR-decomposition, and
+    LU-decomposition.
+In addition, an illustrative example from the Livermore Loop benchmark set is examined.
+Although more compiler time can be required in some cases, this technique produces better code at no cost for most programs.

 * .. _PIRINEN98:

   Pekka P. Pirinen.
 1998.
 "Barrier techniques for incremental tracing".
 ACM.
 ISMM'98 pp. 20--25.

   .. abstract: pirinen98.html

+    This paper presents a classification of barrier techniques for interleaving tracing with mutator operation during an incremental garbage collection.
+The two useful tricolour invariants are derived from more elementary considerations of graph traversal.
+    Barrier techniques for maintaining these invariants are classified according to the action taken at the barrier (such as scanning an object or changing its colour), and it is shown that the algorithms described in the literature cover all the possibilities except one.
+Unfortunately, the new technique is impractical.
+Ways of combining barrier techniques are also discussed.

 * .. _PRINTEZIS96:

   Tony Printezis.
 1996.
 "Disk Garbage Collection Strategies for Persistent Java".
 Proceedings of the First International Workshop on Persistence and Java.

   .. abstract: printezis96.html

+    This paper presents work currently in progress on Disk Garbage Collection issues for PJava, an orthogonally persistent version of Java.
+In particular, it concentrates on the initial Prototype of the Disk Garbage Collector of PJava0 which has already been implemented.
+This Prototype was designed to be very simple and modular in order to be easily changed, evolved, improved, and allow experimentation.
+Several experiments were performed in order to test possible optimisations; these experiments concentrated on the following four areas: a) efficient access to the store; b) page-replacement algorithms; c) efficient discovery of live objects during compaction; and d) dealing with forward references.
+    The paper presents a description of the Prototype's architecture, the results of these experiments and related discussion, and some future directions based on the experience gained from this work.

 * .. _PC96: